-Teaching is just the tip of the iceburg when it comes to sports coaching.
-Once you've got to grips with the rules and techniques, you'll be ready to decide whether it's something you wish to take seriously or not.
+Teaching the basics of different sports is only the tip of the iceberg when it comes to sports coaching.
+Once you've got to grips with the rules and techniques, you'll be ready to decide whether it's something you wish to pursue seriously.

 If you find you have a natural talent and enjoyment for your chosen sport, you might want to build even further on that.
 The key to progress is practice, but there comes a point in every amateur and professional athlete's sporting experience when that progress appears to plateau.
 Unfortunately, when we stop noticing signs of progression, feelings of disparagement can start to kick in - making it much easier to give up.

 A sports coach can be hired to assess your performance critically in order to identify particular areas in need of improvement.
 Once you have a plan for moving forward, those feelings of progression and movement will return - hopefully accompanied by a new boost of motivation to reach a higher level of performance.

 Only a handful of people go on to play their sports at a professional level, and to do so requires a huge amount of talent, effort, passion and dedication.

 Individuals who show high levels of potential are often encouraged to hire a sports coach who will give them that extra push.
 Many sports coaches have backgrounds in professional sports themselves, so they know what it takes to make it to the top.
 A sports coach can act as an agent, putting hopefuls in touch with clubs, societies and sponsors to help them turn their hobby into a paying career.

 Disabled people can face more barriers to participation than non-disabled people.
 Coaching can help to prevent these barriers by encouraging a welcoming and inclusive environment for sport and physical activities.